jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ### Owner, Group, Other (World)

   In addition to the rwx permissions, each file has three groupings of permissions associated with it.
 The first triad of rwx is the file's __owner__ permission--meaning what the person who owns the file can do to it.
-These permission are usually more liberal because you trust yourself.
+These permissions are usually more liberal because you trust yourself.

   The second triad of rwx permissions is __group__ permissions.
 Each user is assigned to a group upon account creation and additional groups can be created as needed.
 You can give group permissions that cascade to all users in a group.